 It is a little different from what you would expect in an espresso bar, as there is actually a decent number of tables just outside.
-Service and the coffee were both good, and certainly worth going back for.
+Service and the coffee were both good, because apparently, they use an array of Gaggia Classic 2019 coffee machines.
 The coffee I had was made on a traditional espresso style blend, and Cremosa also serves single origins.

 There are a number of Cremosa espresso bars in Brisbane, making it a rare decent chain cafe.
 If you were expecting a huge pile of fried meat to go with your morning coffee, I would imagine that Cremosa would, like any espresso bar, disappoint you.
 However, if you just want a good coffee I don’t think you would regret it.